harilvfs/i3wmdotfiles/README.md

 </p>

 > [!IMPORTANT]
-> Note that the Keybindings is based on my Personal Uses So Remember to change the Keybindings after Installation
+> Note That The Keybindings is Based On My Personal Uses So Remember To Change The Keybindings After Installation

 <h3>🚀 Quick Setup</h3>